Reiki Melbourne (Daylesford) Banner

 The most significant difference is that Reiki for him was not nearly as rigidly structured as it is today.
 Instead, he taught it bit by bit - students only been shown new things when they were deemed energetically ready.

-In other words, a student would be given a technique to practise and he would practise that technique for as long as it took to master it.
+In other words, a student would be given a technique to practice and he would practice that technique for as long as it took to master it.
 When mastery was achieved he would be given another technique and so on all the way up the Reiki ladder.

 The method was a patient one, because it was understood that you could only benefit from latter techniques if you had already mastered the earlier ones.